Positively impacting the Americas

 Mr. Yoost retired as a partner after 33 years with PricewaterhouseCoopers, wherein he held numerous client service and firm leadership positions.
 During this period, he lived and worked in Tokyo and Beijing for 16 years serving the needs of global clients and establishing and building the firm's businesses.
 He was elected as a director for four years to the 18-partner global oversight board of PwC International Limited, the top governing body of the global network of firms.
 At his retirement, Mr. Yoost was the firm's managing partner in Orange County, California, and the regional leader of its advisory services practice.

-Mr. Yoost is the author of a book entitled A Director's Voyage Through Risk Management published by The Risk Management Association.
-He is co-authoring a second book entitled Navigating Information Technology in the Boardroom to be published later this year also by The RMA.
-He also has authored and co-authored over 75 articles and editorials published in The RMA Journal, Asian Wall Street Journal, NACD Directorship, Directors and Boards, Journal of International Taxation, European Business Forum and other business publications.
+Mr. Yoost is the author of a book entitled A Director's Voyage Through Risk Management published by The Risk Management Association, and the co-author of a second book entitled Navigating Information Technology in the Boardroom, also published by The RMA.
+He has authored and co-authored over 75 articles and editorials published in The RMA Journal, Asian Wall Street Journal, NACD Directorship, Directors and Boards, Journal of International Taxation, European Business Forum and other business publications.